Chapter 6: The Three P’s & Social Welfare

 Revisiting Efficiency and Cost-Benefit Analysis

 In this section we will revisit some of the core microeconomic concepts that provide the foundation of welfare theory discussed in Chapter 1.
-To evaluate whether a proposed policy or project will improve the social surplus, we identified that any project with a net social benefit () greater than zero improves the total social benefit (i.e., social benefits exceeds social costs).
-Specifically, although there can be winners and losers involved in policy or project, as long as the net benefit is greater than zero, the project should be undertaken as it improve total social welfare.
+To evaluate whether a proposed policy or project will improve the social surplus, we identified that any project with a net social benefit () greater than zero improves the total social benefit (i.e., social benefits exceed social costs).
+Specifically, although there can be winners and losers involved in policy or project, as long as the net benefit is greater than zero, the project should be undertaken as it improves total social welfare.
 This is because a positive net social benefit indicates the capacity to make an unambiguous improvement in welfare by compensating losers so that no-one is worse off after implementation of the project.
 For mutually exclusive projects, the project with the largest net social benefit should be undertaken as it provides the largest gain to society.
 The goal of this approach was to identify the potential for Pareto improvement.

 In a perfectly competitive market, allocative efficiency happens automatically.
 Assuming the absence of market failure any project with a net social benefit greater than zero achieves allocative efficiency.
 If a market is efficient and no market failure exists, then an intervention by government is not necessary as it would reduce the social surplus.